PackagePages/LaravelPackage.com/docs/09-routing.md

    <p> {{ $post->body }}</p>
    ```

-Note: these templates would extend a base / master layout file in a real world scenario.
+Note: these templates would extend a base/master layout file in a real-world scenario.

 ### Registering Views in the Service Provider